Arabic literature: Compilations and manuals

 In the late 9th century Ibn al-Nadim, a Baghdadi bookseller, compiled a crucial work in the study of Arabic literature.
 The Kitab al-Fihrist is a catalogue of all books available for sale in Baghdad, and it gives an overview of the state of the literature at that time.
+Considering the growing importance of literature, in the following centeries such compilations of authors and their works would become a tradition, an important work in the 17th century being Tadhkar al-Jami lil-Athar by Husayn ibn Muhammad al- Abbasi al-Nabhani al-Halabi which contains the names of some 24,000 writers.

 One of the most common forms of literature during the Abbasid period was the compilation.
 These were collections of facts, ideas, instructive stories and poems on a single topic, and covers subjects as diverse as house and garden, women, gate-crashers, blind people, envy, animals and misers.
 These last three compilations were written by al-Jahiz, the acknowledged master of the form.
 These collections were important for any nadim, a companion to a ruler or noble whose role was often involved regaling the ruler with stories and information to entertain or advise.

 A type of work closely allied to the collection was the manual in which writers like ibn Qutaybah offered instruction in subjects like etiquette, how to rule, how to be a bureaucrat and even how to write.
 Ibn Qutaybah also wrote one of the earliest histories of the Arabs, drawing together biblical stories, Arabic folk tales and more historical events.

 The subject of sex was frequently investigated in Arabic literature.
 The ghazal or love poem had a long history, being at times tender and chaste and at other times rather explicit.
 In the Sufi tradition, the love poem would take on wider, mystical and religious importance.
 Sex manuals were also written such as The Perfumed Garden, Ṭawq al-Ḥamāmah or The Dove's Neckring by ibn Hazm and Nuzhat al-albab fi-ma la yujad fi kitab or Delight of Hearts Concerning What will Never Be Found in a Book by Ahmad al-Tifashi.
 Countering such works are one like Rawdat al-muhibbin wa-nuzhat al-mushtaqin or Meadow of Lovers and Diversion of the Infatuated by ibn Qayyim al-Jawziyyah who advises on how to separate love and lust and avoid sin.